Explicit lifting is a feature of GoodData’s Extensible Analytics Engine that grants you greater flexibility in aggregating metrics in reports.

 In the logical data model diagram (LDM) below, metrics aggregated from the Value fact, such as

-SELECT SUM(Value) can be aggregated by any of the attributes in red.
+SELECT SUM(Value), can be aggregated by any of the attributes in red.
 Notice that these are the attributes with arrows that point to Value.

-But now, with explicit lifting you can traverse against the grain of aggregation using the BY keyword to lock the aggregation level at an attribute that would otherwise not be able to slice a particular metric.
+With explicit lifting you can traverse against the grain of aggregation using the BY keyword to lock the aggregation level at an attribute that would otherwise not be able to slice a particular metric.

 This aggregation is described in greater detail in Example 1 below.

 The following metric represents the total number of residents in a town.